openziti-test-kitchen/ziti-caddy/sample/README.md

 ...
 ```

-# Run Caddy reverse_proxy to a sevice on overlay network
+## Reverse proxy an overlay service with Caddy

-In this second exercise we are using a zitified Caddyserver to proxy to a service on the OpenZiti network.
+In this second exercise, we use a zitified Caddyserver to reverse proxy a service that listens on
-The service is provided by the Caddyservice instance is [step 1](#run-caddy-server-on-overlay-network)
+the OpenZiti network.
+Caddy will host the Ziti service created in [step 1](#run-caddy-server-on-overlay-network).
-In this case Caddyserver is [configured](./Caddyfile.proxy) to accept HTTP requests `localhost:8080`
+In this case, Caddyserver is [configured](./Caddyfile.proxy) to accept HTTP requests that arrive on `localhost:8080`
-and proxy them with `reverse_proxy` module that uses ziti transport connecting to a service.
+and proxy them with `reverse_proxy` module.
+This module connects to the Ziti service and returns the response to the
+reverse proxy viewer.

 ```shell
 $ cd sample